macloo/Web4Beginners/README.md

 # Web4Beginners

-This collection of HTML, CSS and JavaScript files is intended to help beginners learn how the Web works and how Web pages are made.
+This collection of HTML and CSS files is intended to help beginners learn how the Web works and how Web pages are made.

 I started writing a series of blog posts (in February 2013) to encourage journalism educators to teach students how to code.
 The first post is [Get started with Web coding.
 Part 1: HTML and CSS](http://mindymcadams.com/tojou/2013/get-started-with-web-coding-part-1-html-and-css/).
 It's only about learning HTML and CSS.